Mikaela-G/Reddit_Toxicounter/README.md

 # Reddit_Toxicounter Progress Timeline
 ### 11/27/18
+Instead of scraping data via the Reddit API, we will now parse JSON data from https://files.pushshift.io/reddit/comments/.
+We will download all of the comments from 2010-2018 and store comments from the AskReddit, politics, The_Donald, worldnews, nab, videos, funny, todayilearned, soccer, and CFB subreddits into a CSV (Minh will download 2010-2012, Angel will download 2013-2015, Mikki will download 2016-2018.).

 **Tools we can use**
-- JSON library
+- JSON library for parsing
-- Perspective API
+- Perspective API for labeling toxicity on our dataset
 - Spacy similarity function/Word2Vec/TF-IDF

 **Tasks to complete before the end of Winter Break**